C# dispose vs finalize – Understanding the difference between dispose and finalize in C#

 Here, We have a chart comparing some additional differences between Dispose and Finalize in C#.

-Following is a sample code example of how to use the dispose method in C#:
+The Following is a sample code example of how we use the dispose method in C#.

 class MyClass : IDisposable